 Alongside service provision, Anglicare's Social Action and Research Centre (SARC) conducts research, policy and advocacy work with a focus on the needs of Tasmanians on low income, including in areas that closely intersect with youth justice.
 In recent years we have provided formal responses to the Department of Justice discussion paper 'Breaking the Cycle: Tasmania Corrections Plan 2010-2020' (2010), the Reform of the Youth Justice Act (2009), the Children's Therapy Report (2008), and the Legislative Council Select Committee Inquiry on Ashley, Youth Justice and Detention (2007).

-This submission is informed by a literature review of research evidence, by staff consultations, and by findings from two research projects which will shortly be published.
-One project focused on parents' experiences of the Tasmanian Child Protection system (Hinton forthcoming) and the other examined youth homelessness in the state with a focus on those young people exiting Ashley Detention Centre and those exiting the out-of-home care system (Pryor forthcoming).
-Both involved interviewing numbers of young people and parents about their experience of services and what kind of support they would like to see available.
+This submission is informed by a literature review of research evidence, staff consultations, and findings from two research projects currently underway, one focusing on the Child Protection system (Hinton forthcoming), the other examining youth homelessness (Pryor forthcoming).